 A one-time service – the Nancy Hanks II, operated by the Central of Georgia – was axed in 1971, and nowadays the Savannah-Atlanta train line carries only freight.

-There is some talk of resurrecting the old Atlanta to Savannah route for passenger travel (a high speed rail line could bring non-flying travel time between the cities down to as little as 75 minutes), but as yet no progress has been made, and none seems likely in the immediate future.
+There is some talk of resurrecting the old Atlanta to Savannah route for passenger travel (a high speed rail line could bring non-flying travel time between the cities down to as little as 75 minutes), but as yet no real progress has been made.

-Train travel between Savannah and Atlanta, a distance of 250 miles by road, takes at least a full day (24hrs+), with lengthy wait times between connections and a route that can go as far out of the way as Washington, DC.
-The cost is around $180-$280 per person, each way, depending on the route and how far ahead you book.
+Train travel between Savannah and Atlanta, a distance of 250 miles by road, takes more than a full day (28hrs+), with lengthy wait times between connections and a route that can go as far out of the way as Washington, DC.
+The cost is around $250-$280 per person, each way, depending on the route and how far ahead you book.

 → More about traveling to Savannah by train

 See Also: Things To Do In Savannah, GA & Nearby

 – Forsyth Park

 – Bonaventure Cemetery